shaunvaidyan/acpi_call-Linux-5.13-kernels-fix/README.md

 ### acpi_call is the source of many crashes and freezing in my Fedora 35 install on my Thinkpad T480

 My Thinkpad T480 running Fedora 35 was constantly freezing and rebooting.
 Naturally, I use the TLP package for power management and setting battery threshold levels.
-It appears that one of the dependencies ( I was able to trace the source of those crashes with a bug interaction between one of TLP's dependencies (acpi_call < 1.2.2) and linux kernals 5.13+.
+I was able to trace the source of those crashes with a bug interaction between one of TLP's dependencies (acpi_call < 1.2.2) and linux kernals 5.13+.
 The acpi_call 1.2.2 package fixes the issues but the main repos for Canonical (Ubuntu) and Fedora builds package the acpi_call package from a dated source version of 1.2.1.
 The NixOS community produced an updated fork of the acpi_module so here is a tutorial for compiling and installing the module that I've used to address my issues.

 ### Tutorial
 1. First remove previously installed acpi-call-dkms package (if any)